‘Playboy’ Bombshell Kindly Myers Sets Instagram On Fire Posing In Her Birthday Suit

 Kindly Myers has a birthday coming up, and this week she has thrilled her Instagram followers with one titillating semi-nude photo after another in which she shows off her birthday suit.
 As The Inquisitr recently reported earlier in the week, the model wowed her fans with a topless snap that left little to the imagination.
-Thursday was no different, as the blond bombshell took to the photo-sharing site to show of her fantastic physique in a sultry bedroom setting.
+Thursday was no different, as the blond bombshell took to the photo-sharing site to show off her fantastic physique in a sultry bedroom setting.

 In the snap, Kindly was on her knees in a bed.
-She faced the camera and held a sheet up to her chest, covering up just enough to keep the shot within the Instagram’s nudity policies.
+She faced the camera and held a sheet up to her chest, covering up just enough to keep the shot within Instagram’s nudity policies.
 That being said, there was still plenty to see.

 Kindly held the sheet against her breasts, but followers could still see her ample cleavage — especially some side boob.
 The sheet fell in front of her between her legs, exposing the side of her slender waist and hip.
 One thigh was visible, along with a peek at her lower abdomen.
 Part of a tattoo that is on Kindly’s side was also on display.
 The beauty’s bronze skin glowed against the pale sheets.

-The Playboy magazine model wore a full face of makeup that included a dark brow, smokey eyes and thick lashes.
+The Playboy magazine model wore a full face of makeup that included a dark brow, smokey eyes, and thick lashes.
 A touch of pink color was on her lips.
 Her long, blond hair fell over her shoulders in loose curls.
 To add a dash of bling to the shot, Kindly wore a thin chain around her neck.

 In the post’s caption, Kindly said that her birthday was on Friday, and she credited photographer Kenny Roland for his creative efforts with the photo.

-Fans raved over the sexy nature of the snap, and couldn’t wait to tell the stunner what they thought of her “suit.”
+Fans raved over the sexy nature of the snap and couldn’t wait to tell the stunner what they thought of her “suit.”

 “And a beautiful suit it is,” quipped another fan.

-One follower told the model she was “smoking hot,” and another fan said she was a “blond princess.”
+A third commenter told the model she was “smoking hot,” and a fourth fan called her a “blond princess.”

-Most fans took a moment and wished Kindly an early happy birthday.
-According to Famous Birthdays, Kindly will be turning 34 yeas old tomorrow.
-One thing seems certain — the model has no qualms about showing off her birthday suit.
-A quick look through her Instagram page shows that she likes to pose in racy shots wearing skimpy clothing.
+Most fans took a moment to wish Kindly an early happy birthday.
+According to Famous Birthdays, Kindly will be turning 34 tomorrow.

+The model seems to have no qualms about showing off her body, so a post of her in her birthday suit should come as no surprise to fans.
+A quick look through her Instagram page shows that Kindly likes to pose in racy shots wearing skimpy clothing.

 Fans wanting to see what Kindly will post on her birthday can follow her Instagram account.